 Lack of access to sexual and reproductive rights

-More women in the Frontline and Community Health Care Jobs
+In the Frontline and Community Health Care Jobs

 According to the United Nations Populations Fund, globally around 70 percent of health and social service workers are women.
 Women make up around 85% of nurses and midwives in the 104 countries for which data are available.
 Working as midwives, nurses or community health workers place women on the front lines of the infection outbreak, making them particularly vulnerable to the pandemic.
-More and more countries are failing to provide protective equipment to frontline workers, forcing women to face disproportionate risks and threat of infection.
+More and more countries are failing to provide protective equipment to frontline workers, forcing women to face disproportionate risks and threats of infection.

 The Burden of Elderly care, Child care, and Domestic work